duneroadrunner/SaferCPlusPlus/README.md

 ### Use cases

-This library is appropriate for use by two groups of C++ developers - those for whom safety and security are critical, and also everybody else.
-This library can help eliminate a lot of the opportunities for inadvertently accessing invalid memory or using uninitialized values.
-It essentially gets you [a lot](#practical-limitations) of the memory safety that you might get from say, Java, while retaining all of the power and most of the performance of C++.
+The library was designed to help reduce or eliminate the potential for invalid memory accesses and data races in general C++ code.
+The general strategy is simply to substitute potentially unsafe C++ elements with compatible safe replacements from the library.
+The library does not impose any particular paradigm or code structure.
+(Though more modern coding styles that de-emphasize explicit use of iterators may be result in better performance.)

+When a completed lifetime checker is/becomes available, some of the most used elements of the library (namely the "scope" pointer elements) will be rendered redundant.
+At the time of this writing (Aug 2018), it seems that it may still be some time before we arrive at that point.
+But when that point does arrive, code using the pointer/reference types in this library should, unlike regular C++ code, already be compliant with the restrictions that will be imposed by a completed lifetime checker.
+So you can think of the use of this library as a method of "future-proofing" your code for a time when it may become standard practice to automatically reject C++ code that isn't approved by the lifetime checker.

-While using the library can incur a modest performance penalty, because the library elements are largely compatible with their native counterparts, they can be easily "disabled" (automatically replaced with their native counterparts) with a compile-time directive, allowing them to be used to help catch bugs in debug/test/beta builds while incurring no overhead in release builds.
+While using the library can incur a modest performance penalty, because the library elements are largely compatible with their native counterparts, they can be easily "disabled" (automatically replaced with their native counterparts) with a compile-time directive, allowing them, for example, to be used to help catch bugs in debug/test/beta builds while incurring no overhead in release builds.

 And note that the safe components of this library can be adopted completely incrementally.
-New code written with these safe elements will play nicely with existing (unsafe) code, and unsafe elements can be replaced selectively without breaking the existing code.
+New code written with these safe elements will play nicely with existing code, and native C++ elements can be replaced selectively without breaking the existing code.
 So there is really no excuse for not using the library in pretty much any situation.

 Though for real time embedded applications, note the dependence on the standard library.
-Also, you may want to override the default behavior upon invalid memory operations (using MSE_CUSTOM_THROW_DEFINITION(x)).
+You may also want to override the default behavior (of throwing an exception) upon invalid memory operations (using `MSE_CUSTOM_THROW_DEFINITION(x)`).

 For more information on how to use the safe smart pointers in this library for maximum memory safety, see [this article](http://www.codeproject.com/Articles/1093894/How-To-Safely-Pass-Parameters-By-Reference-in-Cplu).